-Asyl Grandison with her sons Joel Igor Bobekov, 4, and Jamal Grandison, 11.
+Asyl Grandison-Bobekova with her sons Joel Igor Bobekov, 4, and Jamal Grandison, 11.

-“I was enrolled on an English course here in the year 2000, and I met my English now ex husband the following year,” says Asyl Grandison-Bobakov, from Kyrgyzstan.
+“I was enrolled on an English course here in the year 2000, and I met my English, now ex-husband the following year,” says Asyl Grandison-Bobekova, from Kyrgyzstan.
 “I moved over with my eldest son who was born in Bishkek.
 He was 11 at the time and went to school here.
 He is now 22.”

 In the capital city of Kyrgyzstan, Bishkek, Asyl studied Russian Language and Literature, and also graduated from university with a degree in Law, Marketing and Business.